ajit1028/devTinder-web/README.md

 - Login and see if your profile data is coming properly in the store
 - Navbar should update as soon as userlogin
 - Refactor code to add constants file + create a components folder

+- Use shuold not access other routes without login
+- If token is not present redirect to login page
+- Logout feature